phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

 end
 ```

 This is fine, but it can be refactored slightly.
-Notice that both this test and the index test both need users in the database.
+Notice that both this test and the index test need users in the database.
 Instead of creating these users over and over again, we can instead call another `setup/1` function to populate the database with users on an as-needed basis.
 To do this, first create a private function at the bottom of the test module as follows:

 ```elixir
 defp create_user(_) do